dinpran/DinPran/README.md

-just a teenadger wrote this code when i was 17.
+just a teenager wrote this code when i was 17.